offalynne/Input/docs/6.2/Frequently-Asked.md

 ### How can I ensure gamepads work correctly when running the GM IDE through Steam?

-Disable Steam Input for GameMaker Studio 2 Desktop.
+Disable Steam Input for GameMaker Studio 2 Desktop before running GM from your Steam Library.
 Alternatively, use the Steamworks extension.

 &nbsp;